sullivan-ben/vscode-markdown-table-block/README.md

 # Markdown Table Block

-Authoring large or even slightly complex markdown tables is headache inducing.
-Markdown Table Block introduces a user friendly alternative.
+Authoring large or even slightly complex markdown tables is headache inducing - introducing a user friendly alternative.

-This extension adds the ability enter table data as an array of records using `<input-language>:table` fenced code blocks, then have that render to a table in the markdown preview.
+Markdown Table Block adds the ability enter table data as an array of records using `<input-language>:table` fenced code blocks, then have that render to a table in the markdown preview.
 This is especially useful for tables with many columns, or long cell content.

 ## Flagship Features